 - The second advantage is that it will last.
 If you get a good straight razor, it is most likely that it will outlive you.
 It can become an heirloom passed down to your children and your children’s children.

 - The final bonus to using a straight razor is that it will never clog.
 To describe it as simply as possible, it is just a knife!
-Hairs that are cut will easily fall away and not block the blade from further cutting.
+Hairs that are cut will quickly fall away and not block the blade from further cutting.

 So far, this is sounding like a great deal!
 Only an upfront cost and no need to keep buying things further down the line?
 I also don’t have to worry about it clogging and needing to rinse it off?
 Sign me up and send me five!
 And I get a neat thing to pass down to my kids?
 What a bonus!!
 Well, slow down there.
 Although the straight razor has some great advantages, it is not without its disadvantages.
 These can be some big deal breakers depending on the person.